The Real Housewives of Vancouver: International broadcast

-The series has received rather critical and commercial success outside Canada.
-The series along with the United States installments have aired on Australian cable network Arena, which is home to its own installments, The Real Housewives of Melbourne and Sydney.
-In the United Kingdom, the British cable networks ITV2 and later ITVBe have also aired the series.
-It has never officially aired in the United States, but episodes were briefly available to watch online on Hulu.
+The series has received rather critical and commercial success outside of Canada.
+The series along with the U.S. installments have aired on Australian cable network Arena, which is home to its own installments, The Real Housewives of Melbourne and Sydney.
+In the United Kingdom, the British free to air channels ITV2 and later ITVBe have also aired the series.
+It has never officially aired in the U.S., but episodes were briefly available to watch online on Hulu.

-As of April 1, 2022 both seasons are now available on Tubi marking it the second time in almost a decade that the show has become available in the U.S. albeit on a streaming service.
+On April 1, 2022, both seasons were made available on Tubi, marking it the second time in almost a decade that the show has become available in the U.S. however as of May 2023, it has been removed from the streaming service.

+In November 2025, both seasons became available for streaming on Peacock, NBCUniversal’s streaming platform, marking the third time the series has been available in the United States and the first under NBCUniversal ownership.